 Did you know meditation grows the gray matter of your brain?
 It also shrinks your amygdala, the part of the brain where fight or flight lives, and grows your frontal lobes where bliss is experienced.
 All of which happens within 8 weeks of meditating for as little as 10 minutes a day.
 WHAT?!
 I heard all of these insightful facts on Jewel's (Jewel the singer of the "who will save your soul, if you won't save your own" fame) Instagram, of all places.
-I have heard that meditation is good for you.
-I have read that it helps you slow your thoughts, choose your thoughts more carefullly and become more grounded.
+I have heard that meditation is good for you and I have read that it helps you slow your thoughts, choose your thoughts more carefullly and become more grounded.
 However, hearing three very real and cool facts laid out-- I want to grow my gray matter!
 And I want to grow my frontal lobes!-- hit home in a way that it hasn't before.
 It gave me tangible reasons to stay more committed to my meditation practice versus the current do it for 3 weeks, take 3 weeks off and repeat.
 It goes to show you, you never know where you will get inspiration from.
 Sometimes, it's from a beautiful painting at a fancy museum and sometimes it's from singer's instagram.
 Insert shrug emjoi here.

 Being that I'm feeling reinvigorated with my meditation practice, I wanted to share my three favorite meditations.
 I meditate for 10 minutes a day.
 I try to do the morning if I can and if not I'll sit quietly in the afternoon.
 Eventually, I will work up to twenty minutes and I would like to have two sessions a day but, I will take a consistent practice for right now.